 Operating Profit.
 Operating profit as a percentage of segment revenues decreased to 7.2% for the year ended December 31, 2022, compared to 7.6% in 2021.
 Operating profit margin decreased for the year ended December 31, 2022, as compared to 2021, partially due to lower revenues described above, partially offset by decreases in cost of merchandise sold and operating expenses of \$128.6 million and \$71.4 million, respectively.
 Charge-offs in our Acima locations due to skip / stolen losses, expressed as a percentage of revenues, were approximately 10.6% in 2022 as compared to 9.6% in 2021.
 Other merchandise losses include unrepairable merchandise and loss/damage waiver claims.
-Charge-offs in our Acima locations due to other merchandise losses, expressed as a percentage of revenues.
+Charge-offs in our Acima locations due to other merchandise losses, expressed as a percentage of revenues, were negligible for both 2022 and 2021.